Siarhei Oshyn, Head of Data / Data & AI Architect

 Iryna Shuppo: Data continues to lead in the digital world today driving decision-making, innovation, and competitive advantage.
 Our partners recognise the importance of utilising data effectively to stay ahead in the market.

 Data does not sit in isolation though, usually clients approach us with a business challenge that translates into a specific request for data solutions.
-This is why the product impact in Consultancy holds considerable importance.
+This is why the product impact in Advisory holds considerable importance.

 Moreover, data management is a part of the entire process.
 So therefore, it requires collaboration and input from various areas of expertise to work out the optimal solution.